 We are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, and the rules and regulations of the stock market on which our common stock is listed.
-The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal controls over financial reporting.
-For our fiscal year ended December 31, 2020, we performed system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting in our Annual Report on Form 10-K, as required by Section 404 of the Sarbanes-Oxley Act.
-We will be required to perform this evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting on an annual basis.
+The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
+For our fiscal year ended December 31, 2021, we performed system and process evaluation and testing of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting to allow management to report on the effectiveness of our internal control over financial reporting on an annual basis.
 This requires that we incur substantial additional professional fees and internal costs and that we expend significant management efforts on an annual basis.
-We have and will be required to test our internal controls within a specified period, and, as a result, we may experience difficulty in meeting these reporting requirements.
+We have and will be required to test our internal control within a specified period, and, as a result, we may experience difficulty in meeting these reporting requirements.

 We may discover weaknesses in our system of internal financial and accounting controls and procedures that could result in a material misstatement of our financial statements.
-Our internal controls over financial reporting will not prevent or detect all errors and all fraud.
+Our internal control over financial reporting will not prevent or detect all errors and all fraud.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.

-If we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act, or if we are unable to maintain proper and effective internal controls, we may not be able to produce timely and accurate financial statements.
+If we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act, or if we are unable to maintain proper and effective internal control, we may not be able to produce timely and accurate financial statements.
 If that were to happen, the market price of our stock could decline and we could be subject to sanctions or investigations by the stock exchange on which our common stock is listed, the SEC or other regulatory authorities.